Internships and Fellowships

 For further information, see:

-In the Department of Health Management and Informatics at the University of Central Florida, we have students from three different programs that must fulfill internship requirements.
+In the School of Global Health Management and Informatics at the University of Central Florida, we have students from three different programs that must fulfill internship requirements.
 The undergraduate Health Services Administration program, the graduate Health Services Administration program, and the graduate Health Care Informatics program require that students complete an internship in order to gain hands-on field experience.
 Preceptors who work with our interns in their health care organizations are vital to our students’ success!

 As an internship site, your organization must: